by Dennis E. Power

 In other words if it were applied to a building, all you see is a giant circular pit in the ground, which would denote the edge of the field.
 Therefore it is not really useful for personal use, as the person walking around could be identified by small circular pit moving around on the ground.

-Word however got out they had been successful in their experiments in invisibility and Dr. Morthley and his "assistant" Kerry Griffin were captured by Thrush.
-When they were captured by Thrush Morthley insisted for Kerry to let Thrush think he was the brain of the outfit.
+Information leaked to a Thrush satrap that Dr. Morthley and his "assistant" Kerry Griffin had been successful in their experiments in invisibility.
+A Thrush shock troop was sent to capture them.
+When they were captured Morthley insisted that Kerry let Thrush think he was the brain of the outfit.
 In that way all attention would be centered on him and she could possibly escape and get help.
-Dr. Morthley did not tell her however that if Thrush thought he was the sole inventor, he hoped any mistreatment would be directed at him and if he should happen to perish in their hands then they might let the "useless" girl go free.
+Dr. Morthley did not tell her however that if Thrush thought he was the sole inventor, he hoped any mistreatment would be directed at him.
+If he should happen to perish in their hands then they might let the "useless" girl go free.

 Thrush was not so quick to let a useful ploy slip through their hands.